France's Ingenico on the hunt for a U.S acquisition

-PARIS, June 12 French payments specialist Ingenico said it is looking for an acquisition target in the United States to help it revive sales in what it sees as a fragmented market.
+PARIS, June 12 (Reuters) - French payments specialist Ingenico said it is looking for an acquisition target in the United States to help it revive sales in what it sees as a fragmented market.

 Chief Executive Philippe Lazare said the company could target firms in the U.S. health sector.